Un-Logical-Project/.github/profile/README.md

 # (Un)Logical Project

-This is our small team that works on interesting ~and not-so-interesting~ projects.
+This is our team that works on interesting ~and not-so-interesting~ projects.